 - Use caution when handling fuels, lubrication oils, and coolant mixtures to prevent fire and explosion.
-Failure to comply may result in serious injury or death. - Oil that leaks on to a hot surface or electronic components may cause a fire. - · Keep all fuels and lubrication oils in adequate containers. - Do not smoke while refueling or while adding any fluids to the machine.
-Do not smoke near the fuel tank at anytime. - · Do not smoke in a space where battery electrolyte and other flammable materials are handled. - Keep the electric connectors clean, and check the connections for signs of loosening at regular intervals. - Do not weld or cut pipes or tubes through which gas or flammable fluid flows.
+Failure to comply may result in serious injury or death. - · Oil that leaks on to a hot surface or electronic components may cause a fire. - · Keep all fuels and lubrication oils in adequate containers. - Do not smoke while refueling or while adding any fluids to the machine.
+Do not smoke near the fuel tank at anytime. - Do not smoke in a space where battery electrolyte and other flammable materials are handled. - Always keep all electrical lines, connectors, and clamps clean, and check whether they are securely connected on a regular basis. - · If any electrical wire or connector is loose or damaged, repair it immediately. - Do not weld or cut with gas cutter pipes or tubes that contains flammable fluids.